 You definitely will spend less time in this store and it’s a good choice if you don’t have a lot of time.
 Dress warm when you go to the Wholesale Club, it’s always freezing inside.
 The store caters especially to restaurants and has a large section of restaurant supplies.
 You don’t need a membership to shop at the Wholesale Club.

-For shopping at Costco you have to be a member and pay a yearly fee.
+For shopping in Canada at Costco you have to be a member and pay a yearly fee.
 If you’re one of the lucky ones and you have a chance to go along with a Canadian friend who is a member, don’t miss out.
 Costco stores are located only in larger cities and to travel two hours to get to one is totally worth it.

 First of all, my stomach starts rumbling in the grocery section every time I walk across isles stocked with an amazing selection of food; European cheeses, excellent baked goods, meats, and on and on.
 Because of the wholesale part, everything is sold in large packages, adding up to a large bill when you finally arrive at the cash register, where only cash and debit cards are excepted.
 President’s choice is Costco’s own brand.